lawbreakers/bugs/README.md

 ### Lawbreakers Bug Reporting

 Just a proof of concept showing how you can use GitHub Issues as a lightweight bug tracker.
-Looks at the [list of bugs](https://github.com/lawbreakers/bugs/issues):
+Look at the [list of bugs](https://github.com/lawbreakers/bugs/issues):

 1. [Facebook Opengraph Metadata Woes](https://github.com/lawbreakers/bugs/issues/1)
 2. [Twitter Summary Card Woes](https://github.com/lawbreakers/bugs/issues/2)